elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the term's variable is nil, abort with "_Invalid 'as', I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
+`If the term's variable is nil, abort with "Invalid 'as', I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`

 `Move the rider (compiler rules).`

-`If the rider's token is not any indefinite article, abort with "_I was hoping for an indefinite article after AS, but I found '_" then the rider's token then "_'._" and the rider; exit.`
+`If the rider's token is not any indefinite article, abort with "I was hoping for an indefinite article after AS, but I found '_" then the rider's token then "_'._" and the rider; exit.`

 `Move the rider (compiler rules).`